sc0ttj/component/README.md

     - `data.arc({ opts })` - draw a segment of a single arc (partial circle)
     - `data.candle({ opts })` - draw a candle stick (box and line, red or green)

-You only pass in the options/attributes you want to join to your data, and ignore the others - each drawing method will try to work out the rest, based on your margins and axes settings.
+You need only pass in the options/attributes you want to join to your data and ignore the others - each drawing method will try to work out the rest, based on your margins and axes settings.
+However, there as some positioning and styling options available for each drawing method.

 Here's a minimal example, of a simple "candlestick" chart: